-A study of the nature of World War II, including the origins of war, the process of strategic planning, the problems of coalition warfare, great battles on land, on the sea and in the air, propaganda, public opinion and espionage, technological changes and the social, political and economic consequences of war.
+A study of the nature of World War II, including the origins of war, the process of strategic planning, the problems of coalition warfare, great battles on land, on the sea and in the air, propaganda, public opinion and espionage, technological of war.

-Also offered through Distance Education Prerequisite(s): A

-junior history course.
+Also offered through Distance Education.
+Prerequisite(s): A junior history course.
+Semester: Usually offered in the Winter changes and the social, political and economic consequences